-- Providing leadership and vision in respect of equality and diversity; - Overseeing the implementation of the Equalities and Cohesion Scheme ; - Co-ordinating the activities related to equality and diversity; - Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion Scheme - Ensuring that staff are aware of their responsibilities and are given relevant training and support; - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, belief / non belief. - Supporting parents to become involved in their children's education. - Considering and overcoming barriers to parents' involvement (i.e. work commitments, non-resident parents, and lone parents).
+- Providing leadership and vision in respect of equality and diversity; - Overseeing the implementation of the Equalities and Cohesion Policy; - Co-ordinating the activities related to equality and diversity; - Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion - Ensuring that staff are aware of their responsibilities and are given relevant training and support; - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, belief / non-belief. - Supporting parents to become involved in their children's education. - Considering and putting measures in place to reduce barriers to parental involvement (i.e. work commitments, non-resident parents, and lone parents).